Vyral/base-template/_posts/2020-06-15-q-should-i-replace-the-carpet.md

 My recommendation is to switch to waterproof vinyl if it’s time to change the flooring in your house.
 There are many products out there, so you can choose what’s best for your property.&nbsp;

 If you have questions about flooring or property management, please call or email us.
 We would love to speak with you.
-Aloha\!
+Aloha!